osquery/osquery/docs/wiki/deployment/remote.md

 [Doorman](https://github.com/mwielgoszewski/doorman) is another project that implements the TLS remote settings API.
 Doorman uses "tags", which can be applied to nodes, packs, and queries, in order to dynamically generate configurations for a unique set or all nodes being managed.
 Doorman also supports the distributed read and write API, allowing an administrator to schedule ad-hoc queries to be run immediately or in the future.

+[Zentral](https://github.com/zentralopensource/zentral) is a Framework and Django based WebServer which implements the TLS remote settings API.
+Zentral will dynamically generate configurations in "probes", these can contain packs and single queries.
+Probes process events with input filters (added, removed, "tags", etc.), optionally trigger output actions, and notifications for results returne.
+Scope for "probes" is available for all devices, business units, and "tagged" device groups, sharding for "probes" is available for scopes.
+Zentral also supports the distributed read and write API to schedule ad-hoc queries.

 **Remote settings testing**

 The most basic example of a server implementing the remote settings API is the [./tools/tests/test_http_server.py](https://github.com/facebook/osquery/blob/master/tools/tests/test_http_server.py) example script.
 Let's start this server and have **osqueryd** exercise the API: